cline/prompts/workflows/create-new-workflow.md

 1. Determine if the `.clinerules/workflows` directory exists.
 If not, create it.

-2. Create a markdown file named `.clinerules/workflows/{{workflow-filename}}.md` with the following structure:
+2. Create a markdown file named `.clinerules/workflows/{{workflowfilename}}` (using flatcase, no extension unless explicitly provided).
+If the filename does not have an extension, treat it as a markdown file by default.
+The file should have the following structure:
    i.
 Task definition with name attribute ii.
 Task objective section iii.
 Detailed sequence steps section with proper formatting iv.
 Proper tool references and formatting conventions

-3. Use the `read_file` command to read the `.clinerules/workflow-template.md` file to ensure the new workflow follows all conventions.
+3. Use the `read_file` command to read the `.clinerules/workflowtemplate` file to ensure the new workflow follows all conventions.

 4. Use the `write_to_file` command to write the completed workflow file.